 - If you continue to feel bad on the GF diet, the following page has links to information that might be helpful:

 - Note from editor regarding cosmetics/hair products: I have read countless times that the gluten molecule is too large to be absorbed through the skin.
-This may be true, but consider the chance of getting some cosmetic product in the mouth (or on the hands and then into the mouth).
-Beyond the concern about possible accidental ingestion, there are also a number of cosmetic products that use "hydrolyzed wheat protein", or "hydrolyzed gluten protein" which is typically partially (but not completely) broken down gluten.
+This is true, but consider the chance of getting some cosmetic product in the mouth (or on the hands and then into the mouth).
+But beyond the concern about possible accidental ingestion, there are also a number of cosmetic products that use "hydrolyzed wheat protein", or "hydrolyzed gluten protein" which is typically partially (but not completely) broken down gluten.
 These small pieces of the gluten protein may well be absorbed by the skin and interact with the immune system.
-So, it is probably worth getting out the magnifying glass and checking the ingredients of soap, shampoo, conditioner, styling cream, and cosmetics and replacing those that contain gluten in any form.
-I do not have definitive proof to offer, just suspicion based on my increased neurological symptoms after using a styling cream containing hydrolyzed wheat protein.
-This article (Gluten Free Shampoo and Conditioner) gives a list of ingredients that indicate gluten.
+So, it is probably a good idea to check the ingredients of soap, shampoo, conditioner, styling cream, and cosmetics and replace those that contain gluten in any form.
+I do not have definitive proof to offer that hydrolyzed gluten can cause reactions, just suspicion based on my increased neurological symptoms after using a styling cream containing hydrolyzed wheat protein, and some reading below).
+This article "Gluten Free Shampoo and Conditioner" gives a list of ingredients that indicate gluten.

 1. Safety Assessment of Hydrolyzed Wheat Protein and Hydrolyzed Wheat Gluten as Used in Cosmetics (draft with interesting commentary).